Last Updated on

 Now we all know that whole fruits and veggies are the best way to get your nutrients, but these products are meant to “bridge the gap” between what we should be eating and what we actually eat.
 Life gets busy and sometimes we don’t eat as many veggies as we should.
 These chewables just help make up the difference.
 They are not vitamins.
 It is actual fruits and veggies powdered and put into chewable gummies that taste almost as good as candy.
 Powdered produce!

 To be honest, I like the product so much, I signed up to distribute it myself.
-Mostly why I did that, however, was to be able to share the health benefits with more people.
+Mostly why I did that, however, was to be able to share the health benefits with more people and help parents in keeping kids healthy.

 Did I mention that kids can get Juice Plus+ (chewables or capsules) for free (ages 4-18)!
 When a grown-up places an adult order (chewables or capsules), a child in their life can get their order free when they enroll in the Children’s Health Study.
 All the study involves is answering a survey a few times a year.
 This free deal extends for four years as long as the adult continues on the product.
 It also applies to college students if they are a full-time undergraduate student.
 How awesome!